gm3dmo/syslog-to-csv/docs/auth-queries.md

 .mode columns
 .width 15 15 5 90
 .headers on
-SELECT strftime ('%Y-%m-%d %H',now) hour, login, count(login) as authentications_count, message  from auth where at = 'failure' group by strftime ('%H',now), login, message  order by hour;
+SELECT strftime ('%Y-%m-%dT%H:00:00',now) hour, login, count(login) as authentications_count, message  from auth where at = 'failure' group by strftime ('%H',now), login, message  order by hour;
 ```

 #### Auth failures by hour